chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 # Getting Started #

-There are 2 versions of the package, with the following formats:
-1. Format: `3.X.X.X` for ASP.NET Core 3.X applications
-2. Format: `2.2.X.X` for ASP.NET Core 2.2 applications
+As of version `4.X.X` the same package supports both ASP.NET Core 2.2 & ASP.NET Core 3.X applications

 > Depending on your application's framework, follow the corresponding guide
 <br/>